-- an intravenous infusion (drip) in your arm for replacement of fluids and giving your medications such as pain relief - a catheter to collect your urine - a feeding tube - a tracheostomy in your neck to help with your breathing

-- a plaster cast if your flap was taken from your arm or a dressing if taken from the hip or thigh - a warming blanket - drains collecting fluid from your operation site in the neck
+- an intravenous infusion (drip) in your arm to replace fluids and give you your medications, such as pain relief - a catheter to collect your urine - a feeding tube - a tracheostomy in your neck to help with your breathing - a plaster cast if your flap was taken from your arm or a dressing if taken from the hip or thigh. - a warming blanket - drains collecting fluid from your operation site in the neck

+Nurses will check you hourly to monitor your recovery.
 Your relatives may visit you according to the ward visiting times.
 Please check times with the ward.

-You will initially need to be nil by mouth (nothing to eat or drink) but, if you have a feeding tube, then you can be started on a small amount of food through your feeding tube.
+If you need to be nil by mouth and you have a feeding tube then you can be started on a small amount of food through your feeding tube.